 3. Conveying the report on each candidate to the Dean.

-4. Meeting, along with the Dean, within 10 business days of the vote of the Area Committee, with each candidate.
+4. Meeting, along with the Dean, within 10 business days of the vote of the College Committee, with each candidate.
 The meeting shall be to review the Committee’s and the Dean’s recommendations about the candidate.

 F: Dean